 The Processor Base Power (a.k.a TDP) is the assured sustained power that should be used for the design of the processor thermal solution, Design to a higher thermal capability will get more Turbo residency.
-Processor Base Power (a.k.a TDP) is the time-averaged power dissipation that the processor is validated to not exceed during manufacturing while executing an Intel-specified high complexity workload at Base Frequency and at the maximum junction temperature for the SKU segment and configuration.
+Processor Base Power is the time-averaged power dissipation that the processor is validated to not exceed during manufacturing while executing an Intel-specified high complexity workload at Base Frequency and at the maximum junction temperature as specified in the Datasheet for the SKU segment and configuration.